-In an era marked by continued turmoil in the Middle East, Lynchburg College will host political philosopher Michael Walzer for a discussion of the conflicts between political and religious revolutions.
+In an era marked by continued turmoil in the Middle East, University of Lynchburg will host political philosopher Michael Walzer for a discussion of the conflicts between political and religious revolutions.

 Walzer will present “After the Arab Spring: Can there be a Democratic Revolution and a Religious Revival in the Same Place at the Same Time?” on Monday, March 23, at 7:30 p.m. in Sydnor Performance Hall, Schewel Hall, for the 2015 John M. Turner Lecture in the Humanities.
 His talk is free and open to the public.